pybamm-team/pybamm.org/content/training.md

 ---
 title: Training
-summary: These recordings are from previous PyBaMM workshops and conferences and are meant to serve the purpose of training material for use by the PyBaMM community of researchers, developers, and users alike.
+summary: "Past recordings and training material for PyBaMM for researchers and users"
 ---

 <!-- TODO: specify all authors for all videos -->